HewlettPackard/OpenShift-on-SimpliVity/README.md

+### About Persistent Storage

+By default the Openshift installer configures a default storage class which uses the vSphere Cloud Provider.
+This provider does not support the [ReadWriteMany](https://docs.openshift.com/container-platform/4.1/installing/installing_vsphere/installing-vsphere.html#installation-registry-storage-config_installing-vsphere) access mode which is required by the Image Registry.
+For this reason, the `site.yml` playbook deploys an NFS virtual machine which exports a number of NFS shares.
+The Image Registry service will use one of these.
+The number of shares that the playbooks creates can be customized using the variable `group_vars/all/vars.yml/num_nfs_shares`.
+Only one share is required by the Image Registry service.
+Use vSphere volumes in your apps if you don't need ReadWriteMany access mode

 ## run the playbooks

 **WARNING**: Make sure you run the `site.yml` playbook from the top-level directory of the git repository.
 The repository comes with an `ansible.cfg` file and a number of options which are required.